THREAD-3-2/flyingspaghetti_vendy/docs/results.rst

 Results are shown in terms of:

-* Total mechanical energy vs. time:
+* Total mechanical energy vs. time

 * Deformed shapes

 * Displacement vs. time

-For the particular example problem, the results are given in the figures below
+For the particular example problem, the results are given in the figures below.

 .. figure:: /figures/Total_mechanical_energy_vs_time.png